lfsevergnini/guia-ofar/README.md

 sample-sqlite
 ===================

-A sample of the usage of SQLite Cordova plugin in Icenium.
+A sample of the usage of SQLite Cordova plugin in Telerik AppBuilder.

-Please note that plugin samples will work only when deployed on your device, because Icenium simulator does not support plugins yet.
+Please note that plugin samples will work only when deployed on your device, because AppBuilder simulator does not support plugins yet.
-For more information please refer to the [sample documentation](http://docs.icenium.com/sample-apps/sample-sqlite).
+For more information please refer to the [sample documentation](http://docs.telerik.com/platform/appbuilder/sample-apps/sample-sqlite).